 Recognized as a top attorney at the Patent Trial and Appeal Board, Blair has more than a decade of experience in complex intellectual property disputes and related appellate matters.
-He was recognized by Super Lawyers as a 2016, 2017, and 2018 Washington, D.C.
-“Rising Star” in appellate and intellectual property litigation.
+He has been recognized by Super Lawyers as a Washington, D.C.
+“Rising Star” in appellate and intellectual property litigation from 2016-2019.
 Managing IP recently recognized Mr. Silver as a “Top PTAB Attorney,” and Docket Navigator similarly recognized Mr. Silver as one of the “Top 50 Petitioner and Patent Owner Attorneys at the PTAB.”

 Blair has represented clients in a wide variety of high-stakes appellate matters before the U.S. Supreme Court and the U.S. Court of Appeals for the Federal Circuit on cutting-edge legal issues.
 He also has provided strategic appellate advice and counseling to Fortune 500 companies preparing for trial and possible appeal in patent cases with more than $1 billion at stake.
 In the trial court, Blair has briefed, argued, and won dispositive motions and litigated cases from filing through trial on behalf of companies ranging in size from technology startups to recognized industry leaders.
 He has been counsel of record and the driving force in over 70 inter partes review and covered business method review proceedings before the Patent Trial and Appeal Board.